jquella/DSI_capstone/README.md

 In addition, I scraped the [Basketball-Reference site](http://www.basketball-reference.com/) -- an invaluable resource -- for further information on the All-NBA awards, All-Star Awards, and team information for the 1989-2017 time period.

+I used the `requests` and `BeautifulSoup` libraries to scrape the data, dynamically inserting each year necessary based on the URL structure.

+This process was a bit more difficult than anticipated as the data tables were not consistent from year to year.
+After some trial and error, I implemented control flow around the requests and was able to pull all necessary data:
+- All-Star teams by conference, starters / reserves flagged
+- Team records by conference, including strength of schedule

 *Note:* The reason I chose the 1989 onward time period was two-fold:
 1. That was the year the league changed from two (2) to three (3) All-NBA teams, so predicting the same number of winners (15) for every year simplified the process.
 2. There was an added side benefit of being after 1979, which was the first year the three point line existed.
 This allowed me to use all stats equally across players, since they all had the same court and scoring opportunities.